NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ### Pipenv

-**NOTE: Docker deployment of the system does not (currently) use the `pipenv` to manage dependencies but Dockerfile calls to `pip` using requirements.txt files in the kgea/server subdirectory, thus pipenv installation is not necessary.
+**NOTE: Docker deployment of the system does not (currently) use the `pipenv` to manage dependencies but Dockerfile calls to `pip` using requirements.txt files in the root subdirectory, thus pipenv installation is not necessary.
 However, pipenv is useful for local development deployments (outside Docker containers).**

 The project can use the [`pipenv` tool](https://pipenv-fork.readthedocs.io/en/latest/) to manage project dependencies and building, for bare metal development and testing.
 To install the tool (assuming a user-centric local installation), type: